 The Athenaeum Music & Arts Library, together with San Diego New Music, presents the soundON Festival of Modern Music, annually in January.
-The soundON Festival of Modern Music brings together an international roster of composers and performers to present a four-day exploration of contemporary chamber music.
+The soundON Festival of Modern Music brings together an international roster of composers and performers to present a three-day exploration of contemporary chamber music.
 Featuring performances by NOISE and Affiliated Artists, the multi-day festival format allows us to present unconventional works in an informal and enjoyable setting.
 We also reach out to young artists and audiences through an interactive workshop to build a new generation of new music supporters and artists.
-Now in its eleventh year, the soundON Festival has become a fixture in the musical landscape of San Diego.
+Now in its thirteenth year, the soundON Festival has become a fixture in the musical landscape of San Diego.

 Sign up to receive the latest news, events, and updates about San Diego.
 Our monthly and weekly newsletters will keep you informed about the latest and greatest happenings in the destination.